 User acknowledges that a violation of this provision may result in legal action as per terms of this Agreement and that Ryve shall be entitled to seek damages, injunctive relief, and any other remedies available at law or equity.
 Liquidated damages shall equal $100 per day for each violation of this section.

-.6.
-Duration of Agreement

-RyveThis agreement will last for 6 months with initial review after the first 3 months.
-It is automatically renewable for additional 6 months upon satisfactory service discharge by both parties.Agreement User may discontinue use of the Platform and/or terminate this Agreeemnt Ryveand agree RyveRyvestheir sole.
-Ryvesuspend, terminate or , and for any reason,, andRyven
+6. Term and Termination of Agreement: This Agreement is effective as of the date and time you accept it and will continue until terminated by you or Ryve.

+6.1.
+Termination by You.
+You may discontinue, deactivate or terminate this Agreement at anytime with or without cause.
+You consent to and Ryve may temporarily deactivate your account without notice to investigate whether you have engaged in, or your account has been used in, activity that is deceptive, fraudulent, unsafe, illegal, harmful to our brand, business or reputation, or that violates this Agreement.
+You also consent and agree that Ryve may terminate this Agreement or permanently deactivate your account without notice if Ryve determines in their sole discretion that a breach or violation has occurred.

+6.2.
+Ryve may suspend, terminate or discontinue User’s access to the Platform at any time, and for any reason, with or without cause, and without compensation, refund, or liability.
+Ryve shall not be liable to User for deactivation, revocation and/or removal from platform, including for lost profits, consequential damages, inconsequential damages, punitive damges, property damage, or any other damages that User may suffer due to inability to access the Platform.

+6.3.
+Effect of Termination and Survival.
+Upon termination, each party will remain responsible for its respective liabilities or obligations that accrued before or as a result of such termination.

 7. Intellectual Property:

-User acknowledges that CompanyRyve is the owner and/or licensee of certain intellectual property including the name and trademark of Ryve and Ryve NY.
+User acknowledges that Ryve is the owner and/or User of certain intellectual property including the name and trademark of Ryve and Ryve NY.

 8. SOFTWARE: